lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 Responders MUST generate a BasicOCSPResponse as identified by the id-pkix-ocsp-basic OID.
 Clients MUST be able to parse and accept a BasicOCSPResponse.
-OCSPResponses that conform to this profile SHOULD include only one SingleResponse in the ResponseData.responses structure, but MAY include additional SingleResponse elements if necessary to improve response pre-generation performance or cache efficiency.
-For instance, ResponseData.responses of OCSPResponses that conform to this profile MAY include two SingleResponse with SHA-1 and SHA-256 certID of the same certificate.
+OCSPResponses that conform to this profile SHOULD include only one SingleResponse in the BasicOCSPResponse.ResponseData.responses structure, but MAY include additional SingleResponse elements if necessary to improve response pre-generation performance　or cache efficiency with ensuring backwardcompatibility.
+For instance, to provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in a BasicOCSPResponse.ResponseData.responses structure.
+In that BasicOCSPResponse, the CertID of one of the SingleResponses uses SHA-1 for the hash calculation, and the CertID in the other SingleResponse uses SHA-256.
+OCSP responders SHOULD NOT distribute OCSP responses that contain CertIDs that use SHA-1 if the OCSP responder has no clients that require the use of SHA-1.

 The responder SHOULD NOT include responseExtensions.
 As specified in
 {{RFC6960}}, clients MUST ignore unrecognized non-critical